Yacht-Labs/yacht-lit-sdk/README.md

 Lit Actions are JavaScript functions that can use PKPs to sign transactions.
 They are akin to Javascript smart contracts that can work cross chain because they are able to sign messages using the PKP on any chain that Lit Protocol has been set up for.
 Lit Actions can read on-chain data take action based on the state of the network.

-In our use case, we are using Lit Actions with PKPs to enable atomic cross chains swaps.
+In our use case, we are using Lit Actions with PKPs to enable atomic cross chains swaps using the PKP address as an escrow service.
 We mint a PKP and associate it with Lit Action code that determines whether the PKP address has a certain balance of ERC20 tokens on two different chains.
 When two users send their tokens to the PKP within a three day time limit, the users are able to generate transactions which will swap the tokens between the two counterparties. **Because we are minting the PKP, associating it with the Lit Action code, and burning the PKP all within an atmoic transaction, nobody can change the code that the PKP is associated with**.
-This gives counterparties the assurance that if both parties send their ERC20 tokens to the address, then they will be able to swap the tokens.
+This gives counterparties the assurance that if both parties send their ERC20 tokens to the address that they will be able to swap the tokens.
 If only one party sends their tokens to the PKP address, after three days the Lit Action will generate a clawback transaction that will allow the party who sent their tokens to retrieve them.

 ---

 **TESTING:**
 To compile and run tests locally:

 IMPORTANT NOTE: Some tests consume TEST MATIC and Goerli ETH.
 To ensure the tests pass, copy the .env.sample file into a .env file, and add a MATIC private key and a Goerli private key each with some native tokens.
-You can find a faucet at https://goerlifaucet.com/ and https://mumbaifaucet.com/
+You will also need an RPC url for both MATIC You can find a faucet at https://goerlifaucet.com/ and https://mumbaifaucet.com/

+Please note that since the tests are running on-chain it can take some time

 ```
 yarn install